Level Crossing Removals in Frankston City

 The Level Crossing Removal Authority (LXRA) has not ruled out developing train stabling facilities at Baxter, and Council is advocating to the State Government to give this serious consideration.

-For more information on these State Government projects, visit the LXRA website.
+For more information on these Victorian Government projects, contact

 Frankston City Council